4-Year-SMP/4TPA/README.md

 fourtpa.back:
   default: true
+  description: Allows the player to use the /back command fourtpa.back.ondeath:
+  default: true
-  description: Allows the player to use the /back command fourtpa.reload:
+  description: Allows the player to use the /back command when they die fourtpa.reload:
   default: op
   description: Allows the player to use the /tpareload command